umutcanaltin/HLS/README.md

 # EERL
-Efficient Evolutionary Reinforcement Learning Algorithm
+Efficient Evolutionary Reinforcement Learning Algorithms

+This repo contains genetic rl with reproduction reward also.